a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 ### Browse cloud-init output

-The output of the User Data script is written in /var/log/cloud-init-output.log.

-The script configures Splunk to monitor this log file and index it in the internal index under the 'aws:cloud-init' sourcetype so that data could be explored from Splunk if needed:
+The script configures Splunk to monitor the output of the User Data script so it can be explored from Splunk if needed:

 ```
 index="_internal" sourcetype="aws:cloud-init" | reverse